Language Technologies Institute

 The Language Technologies Institute (LTI) is a research institute at Carnegie Mellon University in Pittsburgh, Pennsylvania, United States, and focuses on the area of language technologies.
 The institute is home to 33 faculty with the primary scholarly research of the institute focused on machine translation, speech recognition, speech synthesis, information retrieval, parsing, information extraction, and multimodal machine learning.
 Until 1996, the institute existed as the Center for Machine Translation, which was established in 1986.
 Subsequently, from 1996 onwards, it started awarding degrees, and the name was changed to The Language Technologies Institute.
 The institute was founded by Professor Jaime Carbonell, who served as director until his death in February 2020.
 He was followed by Jamie Callan, and then Carolyn Rosé, as interim directors.
+In August 2023, Mona Diab became the director of the institute.

 Academic programs

 The institute currently offers two Ph.D. programs, four different types of master degrees and an undergraduate minor.
 The master's programs each offer a different focus or career target.
 The Master of Language Technologies (MLT) is a research-focused masters in which students take all the same classes as Ph.D. students, and are frequently funded through sponsored research projects.
 In effect, this means they work on grants with faculty the same as Ph.D. students, so most transition to Ph.D. programs after completion.
 The MLT serves as a bridging masters for students from non-traditional backgrounds or with limited research experience in language technologies.
 In contrast, the Master of Science in Intelligent Information Systems (MIIS), Master of Computational Data Science (MCDS), and Master of Science in Artificial Intelligence and Innovation (MSAII) focus more heavily on coursework and projects that prepare students for industry jobs.
 The MIIS and MCDS programs are also targeted at shorter (e.g. 16 month) completion times and require an industry internship during the program.